kevinarchambeau/springBoot-demo/README.md

 # springBoot-demo
-simple kotlin &amp; spring boot crud rest api example
+simple kotlin & spring boot crud rest api that uses H2 as the db

+To run: `./gradlew bootrun`